dolliars/heyheather/_posts/2019-11-24-pick-a-pickup.md

 Hey Heather, it's me again.

 I'm just about finished with my guitar build.
-I put a lot of time in the shop during the summer and now that the lacquer finish has set I'm about the [solder][solder] the pickups.
+I put a lot of time in the shop during the summer and now that the lacquer finish has set I'm about to [solder][solder] the pickups.
 I don't really remember choosing the pickups though.
 I may have rushed through that decision.
 I just remember the part where I messed up the body using a router that went rogue on me.
 Anyway, I've added